 Some of the chat programs do ok at making things secure by default even for us idiots.
 The most general magically functional program is keybase which leverages social media for identity verification of encrypted chat.

 Also, choice of algorithm is a moving target.
-Post quantum algorithms are important and are getting urgent now that quantum supremacy is probably attained opening up various quantum computing options for code-breaking.
-There are various options for public key cryptography, but none AFAICS realistically available right now.
+Post quantum algorithms are important and are getting urgent now that quantum supremacy is attained opening up various quantum computing options for code-breaking.
+There are options for asymmetric cryptography, but none AFAICS realistically available right now.

 Encrypting things with a nice GUI